Aadniz/pineapple-passive-packet-scanner/README.md

 The file might look something like this:

     ## BLACKLIST LIST
-    ##   The script will blacklist WIFI networks if a captured hash is found
+    ##   The script will blacklist WIFI networks if a captured handshake is found
     ##   You might also want to add your own
     ##   Add either BSSID example: "D4:02:0E:D2:22:3C" or ESSID example: "YourWifiName" (without quotes)
     78:D1:6E:0E:EE:24